pacstall/pacstall-programs/README.md

 <p align="center"><b>PACSTALL</b></p>

-This is where (as of 1.0.4 Celeste) package scripts for pacstall are located
+This is where (as of 1.5.1 Moonlight) package scripts maintained by the pacstall team are located

 [![Join our Discord server!](https://invidget.switchblade.xyz/yzrjXJV6K8)](https://discord.gg/yzrjXJV6K8)